Nevers Place

 Milepost 64.2

-Junction of Wild Mountain Road and Park Trail:
+Junction of Wild Mountain Road and Park Trail: The byway continues by turning

 right off Highway 16 to Highway 12 at this intersection.
 Go northeast on Highway 12 to Wild River State Park, and then turn on Highway 81.
 Go north on 81, one mile then turn following Highway 81 to the west.